-- RENTAL INCOME/EXPENSE INFO – This really mostly applies to the coastal towns & beaches of South Carolina like: Charleston SC beaches, Edisto, Myrtle Beach market, Hilton Head, Pawleys Island etc. where many of the homes for sale are second homes where owners also rent them to tourists.
-Nothing makes me and my agents more furious then when we have a prospective buyer call us about a beachfront house, resort property, or oceanfront condo wanting to know about their potential rental income and expenses, but when I look on MLS to find it, there is nothing there.
-IF you’re going to sell your vacation rental investment property make sure your agent has ALL the last two years rental income figures, detailed expenses, and property management summaries so they can give it to buyers.
-Many of the buyers looking at vacation / second / investment properties are doing so on an impulse because they enjoyed their visit.
+- RENTAL INCOME/EXPENSE INFO – This really mostly applies to the coastal towns & beaches of South Carolina like Charleston SC beaches, Edisto, Myrtle Beach market, Hilton Head, Pawleys Island etc. where many of the homes for sale are second homes where owners also rent them to tourists.
+Nothing makes me and my agents more furious than when we have a prospective buyer call us about a beachfront house, resort property, or oceanfront condo wanting to know about their potential rental income and expenses, but when I look on MLS to find it, there is nothing there.
+IF you’re going to sell your vacation rental investment property make sure your agent has ALL the last two years’ rental income figures, detailed expenses, and property management summaries so they can give them to buyers.
+Many of the buyers looking at vacation / second / investment properties are doing so on impulse because they enjoyed their visit.
 So if you don’t have all the info readily available at hand you’re giving potential buyers time to go home and think about if they want to do it.

 - INSURANCE DOCS – Here in SC, especially for those who live on the coast hurricanes and floods are an ever-present threat to life and property.
 People looking to move to the area and relocate for good or buyers looking for a second / vacation home may not be aware of the additional high expense of insurances here in South Carolina.
 All of the coastal towns are mostly all in a flood zone of some sort, and wind & hail (i.e hurricane coverage) is also a must.
 So having your insurance costs ready to provide and share with possible buyers is always a great idea so people can accurately take into account what their insurance costs might be.